samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Armor (Shield), Uncommon ([+1](/magic-items/4753-shield-1)), Rare ([+2](/magic-items/5157-shield-2)), or Very Rare ([+3](/magic-items/5158-shield-3))*

-While holding this Shield, you have a bonus to Armor Class determined by the Shield’s rarity, in addition to the Shield’s normal bonus to AC.
+While holding this Shield, you have a bonus to Armor Class determined by the Shield's rarity, in addition to the Shield's normal bonus to AC.

 ### [Shield of Expression](/magic-items/27116-shield-of-expression)

 *Armor (Shield), Common*

 The front of this Shield is shaped in the likeness of a face.
-While bearing the Shield, you can take a Bonus Action to alter the face’s expression.
+While bearing the Shield, you can take a Bonus Action to alter the face's expression.

 ### [Shield of Missile Attraction](/magic-items/4754-shield-of-missile-attraction)